EH Bildu: 2014 European Parliament election

 Josu Juaristi was the head of The Peoples Decide list for the 2014 European Parliament elections.

 At the end of 2013, EH Bildu announced its willingness to participate in the elections to the European Parliament on May 25, 2014, with the intention of uniting all of Spain's sovereigntist forces under its candidacy.
 With a view to these elections but on the occasion of the World Economic Forum in Bilbao, the coalition held an international rally in that city on 2 March 2014, with the participation of political groups such as Sinn Féin, Syriza, Die Linke, the Left Bloc of Portugal and the BNG, among others.

 After it became public that the ERC would run its own candidate and that the CUP and Nós-UP would not participate in these elections, EH Bildu finally formed The Peoples Decide coalition together with the BNG, Puyalón, Andecha Astur, Canarian Nationalist Alternative and Unity of the People.
 The slate, led by the former newspaper director Gara Josu Juaristi, obtained 326,464 votes (2.08%), which entitled it to one MEP.
 Thus, the EH Bildu candidate, Josu Juaristi, would occupy the seat for the first three and a half years of the legislature and the BNG candidate, Ana Miranda, for the remaining year and a half.
 The coalition was the first force in Gipuzkoa, with 31.69% of the votes, and for the first time in Álava, with 19.86%.
 It was also the second force in Biscay, with 20.25%, and in Navarra, with 20.21%.

-The designation of the possible MEP generated a debate within EH Bildu, since both Aralar and Eusko Alkartasuna are members of the European Free Alliance, while Sortu showed during the campaign its preference for joining The Left in the European Parliament (GUE/NGL).
+The designation of the possible MEP generated a debate within EH Bildu, since both Aralar and Eusko Alkartasuna were members of the European Free Alliance, while Sortu showed during the campaign its preference for joining The Left in the European Parliament (GUE/NGL).
 After obtaining the seat, Josu Juaristi joined the latter group, although he announced that he would also maintain "a priority relationship" with the Greens–European Free Alliance, since the latter has political formations that defend his right.